yana-collab/vscode/.devcontainer/README.md

 2. After the build is complete, use a local browser to open [http://localhost:6080](http://localhost:6080) or use a VNC client to connect to localhost:5901.
 You should now see Code - OSS!

-4. Next, let's try debugging.
-Shut down Code - OSS by clicking the box in the upper right corner.
+Next, let's try debugging.

+1. Shut down Code - OSS by clicking the box in the upper right corner using your browser or VNC client.

-5. Go to your local VS Code client, and use Run / Debug view to launch the **VS Code** configuration.
+2. Go to your local VS Code client, and use Run / Debug view to launch the **VS Code** configuration.
 (Typically the default, so you can likely just press <kbd>F5</kbd>).

     > **Note:** If launching times out, you can increase the value of `timeout` in the VS Code, Attach Main Process, Attach Extension Host, and Attach to Shared Process configurations.

-6. After a bit, Code - OSS will appear with the debugger attached!
+3. After a bit, Code - OSS will appear with the debugger attached!

 Enjoy!